lkloh/lkloh.github.io/_posts/2017-06-30-the-most-useful-resource-for-technical-interview-prep.markdown

 I didn't have much mental energy left to write this up until now.
 Forever sorry, Pramp.

-Still, it just shows that Pramp's way to help developers practice is a really good idea, because they've found a way to ensure that everyone interviewing has a strong motivation to do their best, and help others do their best as well.
+Still, it just shows that Pramp's method of helping developers practice is a really solid, as they've figured out a way to ensure high quality _and_ high availabilty.
 If you're looking for a software engineering position, you should definitely check them out!